 Rosie Allen (she/her)

 Rosie’s passion for musical theatre grew from an early age.
 Her journey in performance began at the age of 10 when she placed in her school’s talent show singing This is Me (2017), thus inspiring a love of performing.
 This was strengthened further with several solo parts in school choir performances and she was invited to sing with her school’s Concert Band in the 2017 Arts Showcase.
 Today Rosie is a valued contributor to Vocal Ensemble and Concert Band groups with a singing range from Alto 2 to Soprano 2.
 She continues to be actively involved in performing.

 Rosie landed her first lead role in a musical during her primary years, starring as one of the wise men in the Year 5 nativity production (2017).
-In Middle School Rosie has played a range of roles across multiple school musicals, including Tommy from Matilda (2021), Wicked (2020) and We Will Rock You (2019).
-She will also be appearing in this year’s musical Mama Mia.
-Rosie continues to be a valued ensemble member singing Soprano to Soprano 2.
+In Middle School Rosie has played a range of roles across multiple school musicals, including Mamma Mia (2022), Tommy from Matilda (2021), Wicked (2020) and We Will Rock You (2019).
+She will also be appearing in this year’s musical Chicago.

-Additionally, Rosie has appeared in Brand New Day - Spotlight (Pelican Productions, 2020), performing songs from The Wizard of Oz/The Wiz, Disney's Zombies and The Adam’s Family, to name a few.
-She is currently rehearsing for We Will Rock You – The Arena Experience (Harvest Rain, 2023).
+Additionally, Rosie has appeared in Brand New Day - Spotlight (Pelican Productions, 2020), performing songs from The Wizard of Oz, The Wiz, Disney's Zombies and The Adam’s Family, to name a few.
+She is looking forward to touring and performing in the US in December.